coder7475/coder7475/README.md

 ## 📖 Overview

-- 👑 I'm skilled in html, css, javascript
+- 👑 I'm skilled in html, css & javascript
-- 🖊️ I'm good at leveraging react to create user interface
+- 🖊️ I'm proficient in creating user interface using react.js
-- 🔭 I’m currently exploring TypeScript and Next.js to skill up
+- 🔭 I’m currently exploring typeScript and next.js to skill up
-- 🌱 I’m currently passionate about backend developement using node.js
+- 🌱 I’m passionate about backend developement, currently learning node.js and mongodb
 - 📫 How to reach me: robiulhossain7475@gmail.com

 ## 🚀 About Me: